 Most people do not consider this, but your salary affects what you might be entitled to.
 Consider the following injured parties:

 - Party A makes $150,000 a year.
-His herniated disc kept him out of work for two months.
+Their herniated disc kept them out of work for two months.

 - Party B makes $40,000 a year.
-He also needed to take two months off for his injury.
+They also needed to take two months off for their injury.

 Party A could recover $25,000 in lost wages, while Party B would be entitled to $6,666.